Preparing for Pregnancy 101

 - Core-Safe Yoga

-Because Surpass supports long-term core health and overall fitness, it’s one of the best pre-pregnancy workouts for women looking to conceive.
+Because Surpass supports long-term core health and overall fitness, it’s one of the best pre-pregnancy workouts for women preparing for pregnancy.

-There are a number of reasons why prenatal exercise is important.
+There are a number of reasons why prenatal exercise is important when preparing for pregnancy.
 Prenatal exercise supports a healthier, easier pregnancy, helping avoid common discomforts such as lower back pain, urinary incontinence, and constipation.
 It also builds strength and stamina so there are fewer possible complications during birth.
 While even the slightest amount of activity—like taking a brisk walk—is beneficial, Every Mother’s Prepare path is a safe, OB-endorsed program with trimester-specific regimens to help you feel your best during pregnancy.

 What Are the Best Prenatal Workouts?